pallabganguly/pallabganguly.github.io/index.md

 ### What I am interested in

-While I have experience of working as a developer in software/IT companies, I am interested in general management and consulting.
-The clockworks of businesses excite me, I like to read interesing cases of how companies run themselves, and I like spending time thinking how and what they could do better with the (very) limited knowledge that I possess.
+While I have experience of working as a developer in software/IT companies, I am interested in management and consulting.
+The clockworks of businesses excite me, I like to read interesing cases of how companies run, and I like spending time thinking how and what they could do better with the limited knowledge that I possess.

 ### What I'm doing when I'm not working

-Reading articles from prominent journals/magazines like HBR, listening to music, and trying out the parts I like the most on a guitar.
-I also enjoy a good novel and the occasional movie.
+I spend most of my free time reading, be it the news, or magazines, or even Wikipedia articles about events and persons that I admire.
+I also like listening to music, walking (or atleast, I used to in pre-Covid days), and every now and then I watch the occassional movie.

 ### How you can contact me